Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Learning Algorithm Materials

 \subsection{Coincidence Setup}

-The experimental setup comprises in addition to the detectors, also a source mounting, and is located in a tempered dark box.
+The experimental setup comprises a source mounting, in addition to the detectors, and is located in a tempered dark box.
 The source mounting is connected to a programmable translation stage system, allowing motion in all three spatial axes (see \cref{fig:TranslationStage_full}).
 The distance between the detector surfaces is given to be \qty{435}{\milli \metre}.
-The source mounting is equipped with a $^{22}$Na source with an activity of approximately \qty{12}{\mega \becquerel}.
+The precision of the translation stage considering the complete measurement range is given to be \qty{10}{\micro \metre} which translates regarding a coincidence measurement to an uncertainty in the time domain of about \qty{0.067}{\pico \second}.
+The source mounting is equipped with a $^{22}$Na source with an activity of approximately \qty{12}{\mega \becquerel} and a diameter of \qty{0.5}{\milli \metre}.
 Coincidences are acquired by utilizing flood irradiation and moving the source to various positions between the detectors.